dems9f61/comany/README.md

 ### The employee-event service
 **Reminder:** Starting the employee-event service will get all needed queues, exchanges on the rabbitmq server automatically created
 - To start the employee-event service, run the `eventservice` bootRun task.
-- All employee events related endpoints can be reached using <http://localhost:8083/api/v1/employees/>
+- Once started, all employee events related endpoints can be triggered using <http://localhost:8083/api/v1/employees/>
-- You can inspect the Swagger API here <http://localhost:8083/swagger-ui.html>
+- The Swagger API can be inspected here <http://localhost:8083/swagger-ui.html>

 ### The employee service
 - To start the employee service, run the `empoyeeservice` bootRun task.
-- All employee related endpoints can be reached using <http://localhost:8081/api/v1/employees/>
+- Once started, all employee related endpoints can be reached using <http://localhost:8081/api/v1/employees/>
-- All department related endpoints can be reached using <http://localhost:8081/api/v1/departments/>
+- All department related endpoints can be triggered using <http://localhost:8081/api/v1/departments/>
-- You can inspect the Swagger API here <http://localhost:8081/swagger-ui.html>
+- YThe Swagger API can be inspected here <http://localhost:8081/swagger-ui.html>

 ## Testing
-You can use [Postman](https://www.getpostman.com/) to test the APIs.
+Feel free to use [Postman](https://www.getpostman.com/) to test the APIs.